 By 1861, the John and Mary (Bordman) Bates had made 12 Arlington their home.
 They previously had lived at 81 Mt.
 Vernon.

-On January 3, 1868, 12 Arlington was purchased from John D. Bates, Jr., by William H. Bordman, a shipping merchant and real estate investor.
+On January 3, 1868, 12 Arlington was purchased from John D. Bates, Jr., by Mary Bates’s brother, William Henderson Boardman, a shipping merchant and real estate investor.
+He was unmarried and lived at 6 Tremont Place.

 On June 11, 1868, 12 Arlington was purchased from William Bordman by Nathan Matthews.
 He and his wife, Albertine (Bunker) Matthews, made it their home.
 They previously had lived at 56 Beacon.